 Assistant Professor, Department of Women, Children, and Family Health Sciences, College of Nursing

 Thasarat Vajaranant, MD

-Assistant Professor of Ophthalmology & Visual Sciences, College of Medicine
+Associate Professor of Ophthalmology & Visual Sciences, College of Medicine